Skip to content

 Author(last_name='Martin', id=42) # at most one row

-Executors (ho_select, ho_insert, ho_update, ho_delete, ho_count, ho_is_empty) execute SQL immediately and return results.
+Executors (ho_select, ho_get, ho_insert, ho_update, ho_delete, ho_count, ho_is_empty) execute SQL immediately and return results.
 Introspection methods (ho_assert_is_singleton, ho_is_set, ho_where_display, ho_mogrify) inspect or assert on the predicate without touching the database.
+The module-level helper ho_list(*relations) combines multiple relations into a single OR predicate for efficient membership testing.

 See Learn halfORM in half an hour for a full walkthrough.